Cascade ski areas rush toward weekend openings as storms dump powder

-A winter-weather advisory remains in effect for Mount Baker, Stevens Pass, Snoqualmie Pass, Paradise and White Pass areas with snow accumulations of 1 to 2 feet possible by Friday morning.
+A winter-storm warning is in effect for Mount Baker, Stevens Pass, Snoqualmie Pass, Paradise and White Pass areas with snow accumulations of 1 ½ to 3 feet possible by Friday morning.
 More snow is expected through the weekend.

 The Summit at Snoqualmie hopes to open this weekend.

 "It's the perfect kind of snow coming down," said Guy Lawrence, director of marketing for The Summit at Snoqualmie, who added that the decision should come Friday morning.

 The Summit received 4 inches of new snow overnight with a base of 15 inches.
 More than 80 inches is on top of Alpental.